 Ongoing Aid Efforts: SANY Helps with Rescue and Post-quake Reconstruction Work in Turkey

-BEIJING, March 12, 2023 /CNW/ -- SANY Group, the world's leading manufacturer of heavy machinery, has been providing much-needed aid to assist rescue work after the country was hit by the Turkey-Syria earthquakes on February 6th.
+BEIJING, March 13, 2023 /PRNewswire/ -- SANY Group, the world's leading manufacturer of heavy machinery, has been providing much-needed aid to assist rescue work after the country was hit by the Turkey-Syria earthquakes on February 6th.
 The SANY rescue team has helped save 28 survivors and continues its holistic aid efforts across regions hit by the quake.

 According to a statement from the group, SANY sent 12 search and rescue specialists to the worst-hit region on February 7th to support the earthquake response.
 With some 30 units of SANY machines including excavators and cranes, the rescue team managed to pull out four survivors, including one child, in a 150-hour timespan after the disaster.